41st Guards Rifle Division: Vienna Offensive

 4th Guards Army played a relatively small role on the defensive during the German Operation Spring Awakening, which began on March 6.
 Once the attack had been brought to a halt the Soviet counteroffensive began on the 16th, and on March 18, in cooperation with the 9th Guards Army, it broke through IV SS Panzer Corps between Mór and Lake Velence.
 This success helped set the stage for the advance on Vienna.
 On March 27 the two armies, now joined with 6th Guards Tank Army, crossed the Raab River on a broad front west of Kőszeg.
 By March 30 the 4th Guards Army had begun to wheel northwest of Vienna, helping to partially encircle it and render it untenable.
 On April 5 the 41st Guards was recognized for its part in the battles for Budapest with the award of the Order of Suvorov, 2nd Degree, while the 126th Guards Rifle and 89th Guards Artillery Regiments each received the Order of Kutuzov, 3rd Degree, and the 124th Guards Rifle was granted the city's name as an honorific.

 On April 11 the 4th Guards Army stormed the Vienna canals and the city fell two days later.
 The division was given garrison duty there for the next few weeks, and on April 26 the 126th Guards Rifle Regiment was further decorated with the Order of Suvorov, 3rd Degree, for its part in the taking of the towns of Chorno and Sárvár in Hungary.
 In early May it advanced into western Austria where it linked up with American forces in the area of Waidhofen an der Ybbs.

 Postwar

 After the end of the fighting the 122nd Guards Rifle Regiment was decorated on May 17 with the Order of Kutuzov, 3rd Degree, for its part in the capture of Vienna.
 In June the division moved to the region of Neunkirchen.
 It was stationed there until September.
-According to STAVKA command No. 1/00384, dated October 11, the 41st Guards was reorganized into the 18th Guards Mechanized, Korsun-Danube, Order of Suvorov Division.
+According to Stavka command No. 1/00384, dated October 11, the 41st Guards was reorganized into the 18th Guards Mechanized, Korsun-Danube, Order of Suvorov Division.

+Later the division became the 41st Guards Tank Division.